M720111120126/OleanderJS/README-English.md

 These basic components are the core of UI construction.
 You can build your interface by combining and customizing these components.

 #### 1.1 `UIComponent` Class
 All UI components inherit from the `UIComponent` class.
-This class contains common style and subcomponent management functions.
+This class contains common style and sub-component management functions.

 ##### Methods:
-- `set_style(**kwargs)`: Sets the style, supports passing in multiple CSS attributes and values.
+- `set_style(**kwargs)`: Sets the style, supporting passing in multiple CSS properties and values.
 - `render()`: Renders the component and returns HTML.

 #### 1.2 `Button` Class

-Button component, allows users to create clickable buttons.
+Button component, allowing users to create clickable buttons.

 ##### Methods:
-- `set_on_click(callback)`: Sets the click event of the button, you can pass in JavaScript code or a callback function.
+- `set_on_click(callback)`: Sets the click event of the button, which can pass in JavaScript code or a callback function.
 (Depends on the on_click attribute)

 ##### Attributes:
-- `text`: Displayed text
+- `text`: The text displayed
-- `on_click`: Sets the click event of the button, you can pass in JavaScript code or a callback function.
+- `on_click`: Sets the click event of the button, which can pass in JavaScript code or a callback function.

 #### 1.3 `Radio` Class

-Radio button component, allows users to select one of multiple options.
+Radio button component, allowing users to select one of multiple options.

-##### Methods
+##### Method

 - `set_checked(True)`: Whether to select by default

 #### 1.4 `Toggle` Class

-Toggle button component, can switch between two states (such as on/off).
+Toggle button component, which can switch between two states (such as on/off).

-##### Methods
+##### Method

 - `set_checked(True)`: Whether to select by default

 ##### Attributes

-- `label_on`: Text displayed when turned on
+- `label_on`: The text displayed when turned on
-- `label_off`: Text displayed when turned off on style="background: lightgreen; padding: 10px;">On</button>
+- `label_off`: The text displayed when turned offon style="background: lightgreen; padding: 10px;">On</button>

 #### 1.5 `Progress` Class